noahpresler/semesterly/README.md

 ```sh
 $ python manage.py runserver
 ```
-Your local version of Semesterly will be available at [127.0.0.1:8000](http://127.0.0.1:8000/)
+Your local version of Semesterly will be available at [127.0.0.1:8000](http://127.0.0.1:8000/).

 ### Gulp
-Gulp will combine all our JSX files into one JavaScript file (`application.js`).
+[Gulp](http://gulpjs.com/) will combine all our JSX files into one JavaScript file (`application.js`).
 Keep a terminal tab or window open and run
 ```sh
 $ gulp